 Proof of Eligibility

 A district may require evidence that a person is eligible to attend the public schools of the district at the time it considers an application for admission of the person.
 A board or its designee shall establish minimum proof of residency acceptable to a district.
 A board or its designee may make reasonable inquiries to verify a person's eligibility for admission.
-When admission is sought under item 4 above, a board shall determine whether an applicant qualifies as a resident of a district and may adopt reasonable guidelines for making that determination as necessary to protect the best interest of students.
+When admission is sought under the provision at Students Living Separate and Apart above, a board shall determine whether an applicant qualifies as a resident of a district and may adopt reasonable guidelines for making that determination as necessary to protect the best interest of students.
 Education Code 25.001(c), (d)